Eunovo/local-bitapi/Readme.md

 ```
 BITCOIND_HOST: The host of the Bitcoind instance.
 Default: 127.0.0.1
 BITCOIND_PORT: The port of the Bitcoind instance.
 Default: 8332
+APP_PORT: The port to run the local-bitapi server on.
+Default: 3000
 ```

 ## Available Routes